 In a shocking turn of the tables, Paul equates idolatry with works righteousness that came from adhering to the Torah.
 In Galatians in 4:8-11 it sounds like Paul is rebuking them for paganism, but the context of Galatians suggests its for idolatrous law following…

 (ESV) Gal 4:8 Formerly, when you did not know God, you were enslaved to those that by nature are not gods.
 9 But now that you have come to know God, or rather to be known by God, how can you turn back again to the weak and worthless elementary principles of the world, whose slaves you want to be once more?10 You observe days and months and seasons and years!
 11 I am afraid I may have labored over you in vain.

 We run to idols and become enslaved because we are not satisfied with God.
 Idolatry becomes a work-salvation system for us because it’s where we’re looking for life.
-However if we were secure in the gospel we wouldn’t desire idols.
-Tim Keller has a great Galatians small group study guide (buy it here), and in the study guide has a great exercise (exercise 8) that helps you identify the idols in your life.
+Tim Keller has a Galatians study guide (buy it here), and in the study guide has a great exercise (exercise 8) that helps you identify the idols in your life.
 I’ll summarize some of his thoughts from the exercise mixed in with my reactions.
-I found this exercise to be extremely beneficial in identifying idols in my own life.

 Definition: Romans 1:25 tells us that idols are not sinful things, but good and basic things elevated into being ultimate things…Each person acts as if God could not make him happy without the addition of something else.

 The effects of idols:

 1. Distorted thinking – Creates a delusional field, a whole set of assumptions and false definitions of success and failure which are distortions of reality.